qilingframework/zh/about.md

 <h3>Tong YU (sp1ke)</h3>
 #### Developer

-Tong Yu is currently PhD student of Beijing University of Posts and Telecommunication.
+Tong Yu is currently Master student of Beijing University of Posts and Telecommunication.

 ---